 This course is designed for the strong math/science student interested in physics at a deeper level.
-AP® Physics 1 is an algebra-based, introductory college-level physics course that explores topics such as kinematics, Newtonian mechanics (including rotational motion, work, energy, power and momentum); rotational equilibrium and dynamics; mechanical waves and sound; and introductory electric forces, current, and simple circuits.
+AP® Physics 1 is an algebra-based, introductory college-level physics course that explores topics such as kinematics, Newtonian mechanics (including rotational motion, work, energy, power and momentum); rotational equilibrium and dynamics.
 Through inquiry-based learning, including approximately 25% of time dedicated to labs, students will develop scientific critical thinking and problem solving skills.
 The course is structured around six "big ideas" of physics, which encompass core scientific principles, theories, and processes that emphasize enduring understandings, essential knowledge and science practices to cut across traditional boundaries and provide a broad and connected way of thinking about the physical world.

-Prerequisites: At least concurrently enrolled in Precalculus; completion of a chemistry course, and teacher recommendation.
+• Prerequisites: Concurrently enrolled in Precalculus or higher; completion of a chemistry course with an 80% or higher, and teacher recommendation.

-Course: 843P, 844P AP® Biology Grades 11-12
+Course: 843P, 844P AP® Biology